 Autobiographical documents and the 'Youth Travel to Israel' survey show that participation in the social life of these communities vindicated visitors' perception of Israeli Jews as subjects who worked assiduously, selflessly and in a disciplined manner to construct Israel.
-While available autobiographies do not employ the term 'New Jew', such qualities echoed the definition in Israel of the 'new, modern, tough, young, active, outgoing Jew against the diasporic pale, intellectual Jew locked in his [sic] ghetto ... '.121 In portraying the kibbutzim as a synecdoche for the qualities they assigned to Israeli Jews, young West German visitors tended to reproduce a romanticised representation of such communities.
-For instance, Schulz referred to the 'hard work' of these Jews.122 The reports on which the 'Youth Travel to Israel' survey was based yielded similar results, such as visiting Germans labelling the Jews in the kibbutzim as having 'impeccable manners'.123
+While available autobiographies do not employ the term 'New Jew', such qualities echoed the definition in Israel of the 'new, modern, tough, young, active, outgoing Jew against the diasporic pale, intellectual Jew locked in his [sic] ghetto...'.
+In portraying the kibbutzim as a synecdoche of the qualities they assigned to Israeli Jews, young West German visitors tended to reproduce a romanticised representation of such communities.
+For instance, Schulz referred to the 'hard work' of these Jews.
+The reports on which the 'Youth Travel to Israel' survey was based yielded similar results, such as visiting Germans labelling the Jews in the kibbutzim as having 'impeccable manners'.

 Despite idealising the kibbutzim, West German visitors sometimes raised concerns about these communities.
-Some Aktion Sühnezeichen visitors had expected the Jews who lived in the kibbutzim to be attached to socialism but found them more 'pragmatic' than they would have liked.124 However, none of the autobiographical sources that I have found went so far as to challenge an idealising representation of the kibbutzim as communities of 'pioneering' and 'hard-working' people.
-Similarly, the reports on which the 'Youth Travel to Israel' survey was based show that organisers and visitors did not challenge the social and work conditions in the kibbutzim.125
+Some Aktion Sühnezeichen visitors had expected the Jews who lived in the kibbutzim to be attached to socialism but found them more 'pragmatic' than they would have liked.
+However, none of the autobiographical sources that I have found went so far as to challenge an idealising representation of the kibbutzim as communities of 'pioneering' and